astr0coder99/exoplanet-project/README.md

 # Exoplanet Project

-This project analyzes data from the NASA Exoplanet Archive to explore confirmed exoplanets and their properties.
+Analyze data from the NASA Exoplanet Archive to explore confirmed exoplanets and their properties.

 ## Project Goals
-- Load and clean exoplanet data using Python
+-Use Python to load and clean exoplanet data, getting it ready for analysis.
-- Perform exploratory data analysis to identify patterns and trends
+-Look for patterns and trends that might help explain how planets form or behave in other solar systems.
-- Visualize key exoplanet characteristics such as size, orbital period, and habitability factors
+-Demonstrate how key features like planet size, orbit length, and other factors relate to habitability.
-- Apply basic machine learning techniques to classify or predict exoplanet features
+-Gain hands-on experience in data science and astronomy by working with real data and applying machine learning.

 ## How to Use
 1. Clone this repository or download the ZIP